medecau/configs/README.md

 # Managed Resources

 - GitHub repositories: These are the primary resources being managed by the configuration.
-The configuration can create, modify, and delete repositories as needed.
+The configuration can only modify and delete repositories, and cannot create new ones.
+To manage a repository with this configuration, it must first be created manually and then imported into the Terraform state.

 # Prerequisites